I am obsessed with vintage Yamaha amplifiers

 Hopefully these four sizeable capacitors have plenty of life left, but I will need to test

 In short bursts, there is enough headroom to melt your face with 1,200 watts.
-No wonder it weighs a ton.
-This is mainly because of four heavy duty capacitors, twin-transformers, chunky metal construction and damping material upon which everything else is mounted.
+No wonder it weighs a ton, mainly because of four heavy duty capacitors, twin-transformers, chunky metal construction and damping material upon which everything else is mounted.

 Being a Japanese import means I had to order a sizeable step-down power transformer (from 230V to 100V).
 Most options in the UK are specced for 110v (10 per cent more than necessary).
 Hence why I had to go with one from Airlink.